How do I know whether my vehicle is affected?

 The technical measures are now available for all affected vehicle models.
 We have written to owners of affected vehicles to inform them that the technical measures are available for their vehicles, and to provide them with information on how to have them implemented.

-As of November 2017, the technical measures have been implemented in over 83,000 Irish registered vehicles.
+As at December 2017, the technical measures have been implemented in over 87,000 Irish registered vehicles.

 Will I be charged for having the technical measures implemented?

 No. Our aim is to make this process as convenient as possible for you.
-It is free and will take less than 60 minutes.
-You simply need to make an appointment with your local authorised dealer.
+It is free, and will take less than 60 minutes.
+You simply need to make an appointment with your local authorised dealer or service partner.
 We can provide you with a mobility option if necessary.